xwmx/nb/README.md

 # create a new note containing "This is a note."
 notes add "This is a note."

-# creare a new encrypted note
+# creare a new password-protected, encrypted note
 notes add "# Secret Document" --encrypt
 ```